vaibhavcode/cs-project/README.md

-# Computer Vision-Based Real-Time Attendance Logger
+# Computer Vision Based Realtime Attendance Logger

 This project implements a real-time attendance logging system using computer vision.
 It leverages facial recognition to track attendance and log it automatically from video feed.